hwblx/vtex/README.md

 Open a terminal buffer (`:term`).

-Press `Shift + F8` from the Vim window associated to the terminal.
+Press `Shift + F8` from the Vim window associated with that terminal.

 Your code will run in the terminal buffer.